# Copyright (c) 1996, by Sun Microsystems, Inc. # All rights reserved. # # #ident "@(#)ses.conf 1.1 97/02/10 SMI" # name="ses" parent="sf" target=15; name="ses" parent="SUNW,pln" port=0 target=15; name="ses" parent="SUNW,pln" port=1 target=15; name="ses" parent="SUNW,pln" port=2 target=15; name="ses

 The ses device driver is an interface to SCSI enclosure services devices.
-These devices sense and monitor the physical conditions within an enclosure as well as allow access to the status reporting and configuration features of the enclosure (such as indicator LEDs on the enclosure.)
+These devices sense and monitor the physical conditions in an enclosure as well as allow access to the status reporting and configuration features of the enclosure (such as indicator LEDs on the enclosure.)

 No ses driver properties are defined.
 Use the ses.conf file to configure the ses driver.